iWatchman/iWatchman.github.io/README.md

 ![App Banner](assets/watchman_banner.png)

 The user has the ability to pull up a list view of the logged videos.
-Selecting one will load a detail view of the video, allow the user to title it, and save notes about it.
+Selecting one will load a detail view of the video, allow the user to view the video by tapping it, and save notes about it.
 This is shown in the following images:

 ![App Listview](assets/watchman_listview.png)